delperugia/curlev/docs/reference_manual.md

 # Starting

 The `libcurl` and `libuv` libraries must be started before any other operations, usually when the application starts.
-A single instance of `ASync` must be instantiated and started using:
+Multiple instances of `ASync` can be instantiated and started using:

 ```cpp